 When you find out at a maintenance appointment, it may be due to a minor incident prior but the latter incident may result in you being in a panic.
 What are your next steps?
 Is this something that an average driver can fix or do you bring it to a mechanic?
-Most of all, is it a windshield/auto glass repair or replacement?
+Most of all, is it a low price windshield replacement?
 Don’t be blindsided or feel confused, keep reading to find out the answers to these questions:

 Repair or Replacement?

 The first step when you notice a crack or dent in the windshield is whether or not it can be repaired, or if it has to go to more extreme cases of a replacement.
 Using a magnifying glass, you can identify which category it falls under.
 Below are the qualifications for repair and replacement:

 - The crack is shorter than the length of a $5 bill

 - The chip is smaller than the diameter of a quarter